beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

-Student majoring in Economics and Mathematics, minoring in English.
+I'm a student at Emory University majoring in Economics and Mathematics, minoring in English.
+I'm currently a research assistant working on a project using machine learning techniques and natural language processing in Python.